People

 Leon Sobesky

-Leon is a medical student working for his dissertation at the lab.
+Leon is a medical doctor who was working for his dissertation at the lab.

 Qiang Wang